salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 You can now deploy and test your app!

-> You can use an iOS simulator for testing, but the simulator will not receive push messages as part of the testing process.
+> You can use an iOS simulator for testing, but the simulator will not receive push messages as part of the testing process.<br/><br/>

+<h4>Getting Started with Swift</h4>
+Create an Objective-C bridging header file using Xcode or you can use the provided bridging header JB4ASDK-Bridging-Header.h as a starting point.
+If creating your own be sure to copy the contents of JB4ASDK-Bridging-Header.h into your bridging header.

+From Your Target > Build Settings > Objective-C Bridging Header, point Objective-C Bridging Header to the bridging header you just created.<br/><br/>